Pros and Cons:

 Is Ooma Telo available in Canada?

-Yes, Ooma does offer the Ooma Telo service in Canada.
+Yes, Ooma offers the Ooma Telo service in Canada.

 What internet speed is needed for Ooma?

-With Ooma, you will need a high-speed internet connection to experience their great voice quality.
+With Ooma, you will need a high-speed internet connection to experience their high voice quality.
 Your connection should at least be a typical DSL connection with 384 Kbps upstream and downstream.

 Does Ooma offer a mobile app?

-Yes, Ooma Mobile HD application is compatible with both Android and Apple devices.
+Yes, the Ooma Mobile HD application is compatible with both Android and Apple devices.